YOURLS/website/blog/2012-10-04-working-on-yourls-1-6-the-next-db-structure/index.md

 ---
-title: 'Working on YOURLS 1.6 : the next DB structure'
+title: 'Working on YOURLS 1.6: the next DB structure'
 authors:
   - ozh
 categories:
-  - 'plans'
+  - plans
 tags:
-  - '1-6'
+  - 1-6
-  - 'db'
+  - db
 ---

 What's up, gents?
 I've begun working on the next iteration and here's what I'm up to.